ramapcsx2/gbs-control/README.md

 Make sure the latest version of ```node-js``` installed on your machine.
 The following will do all the preparations automatically and it's the same in all environments, however the conversion scripts for Windows are not ready yet (see: public/scripts).

+### Using Platformio IDE (recommended)

+You can use "Platform - Build Filesystem Image" command in Platformio menu to get the web-interface re-generated.

+### Using Arduino IDE and others

 If any changes were made, run the following command in Project root directory to update the web-interface:

 ```